top of page

 Day 5 – Summit the Kranz

-In the morning, we climb a massive kranz that overlooks the entire valley — an unforgettable viewpoint.
+In the morning, we climb a massive kranz overlooking the entire valley — an unforgettable viewpoint.

-After lunch, we explore a different part of the reserve: gentler terrain, river loops, and more chances for long, flowing canters.
+After lunch, we explore a different part of the reserve, with gentler terrain, river loops, and more opportunities for cantering.

-Estimated total riding time: 4 - 6 hours.
+Estimated morning ride time: 2 - 3 hours.

 After a relaxed morning ride, we set out with the horses on their journey home.

-We end at a holding farm opposite the river, where the horses are loaded and taken back to the home farm.
+We end at a holding farm opposite the river, where the horses are loaded and taken back to the home farm, while you will be taken back to the accommodation.

 Day 7 – Goodbye for Now